Skip to content

 1. Two routers form a TCP session on port 179.

-4. BGP chooses the best path using those attributes.
+3. BGP chooses the best path by comparing the attributes.

 R1: